ClanCats/Framework/README.md

 ## Installation

 Setting up a new instance of CCF2 can be done in just command.
-Or with other word with composer:
+Or with other words with composer:

 ```
 $ composer create-project clancats/framework <your project name> -s dev